 Field-hunting tip

-Look in fumaroles in volcanic environments country — that is the host setting where euchlorine typically forms.
+Look in fumaroles in volcanic environments country, the host setting where euchlorine typically forms.
 If you start seeing tenorite, chalcocyanite, dolerophanite in float, you are in the right ground.
 Field specimens usually show a crusts, tabular crystals, or fine-grained aggregates habit, so train your eye for that shape before scanning the outcrop.